dirtbags/dirtbags.github.io/contest/2010-10-NMT/index.md

+---
-Title: 2010 Capture The Flag @ New Mexico Tech
+title: 2010 Capture The Flag @ New Mexico Tech
+---

 *What:* Capture The Flag (CTF) competition
 *Where:* Fidel Center Ballroom, New Mexico Tech, Socorro, NM